pillowfication/cis89c/README.md

 ssh-copy-id username@voyager.deanza.edu
 ```

 Try SSH'ing into your Voyager box again.
+There should be no password prompt anymore.

 Create another SSH key on your Voyager box.
 This will be used to execute `git` commands (`git` comes installed).
 To add the key on GitHub, copy the public key `~/.ssh/id_rsa.pub` to your [GitHub SSH keys](https://github.com/settings/keys).